Add to Cart: The Local Indie Fabric Stores You Need to Know

 @weftandwarpfabrics || weftandwarp.com.au

-After nearly 30 years of travelling the globe seeking out the finest fabrics and the most mysterious sewing secrets, Rebecca and Matthew have compiled their experience into creating the ultimate welcoming local sewing space filled with “the world’s most beautiful and ethical apparel fabrics”.
-Whether shopping online or in their Canberra-based brick-and-mortar, Weft and Warp stocks everything you need to make your sewing dreams come true.
+After nearly 30 years of traveling the globe seeking out the finest fabrics and the most mysterious sewing secrets, Rebecca and Matthew have compiled their experience into creating the ultimate welcoming local sewing space filled with “the world’s most beautiful and ethical apparel fabrics”.
+Whether shopping online or in their Canberra based brick-and-mortar, Weft and Warp stocks everything you need to make your sewing dreams come true.

 Potter & Co